HelikarLab/CancerDiscover/README.md

 * [A Hitchhiker's Guide to Installing CancerDiscover on Mac OS X](https://github.com/akram-mohammed/CancerDiscover/wiki/A-Hitchhiker's-Guide-to-Installing-CancerDiscover-on-Mac-OS-X)

 ### System Requirements
 You will need current or very recent generations of your operating system:
 **Linux OS**, **Mac OS X**.

 ### Directory Structure of the Pipeline

-After installation of **CancerDiscover**, notice inside the **CancerDiscover** directory there are several empty directories and one which contains all of the scripts necessary to process data:
+After downloading **CancerDiscover**, notice inside the **CancerDiscover** directory there are several empty directories and one which contains all of the scripts necessary to process data:

  - `DataFiles` will contain raw `CEL` files and `sampleList.txt` file;
  - `Outputs` directory contains  `resultsSummary.txt` file which will have the summary of  the model accuracies as well as information   regarding the context which gave the highest accuracy;